apache/flink/docs/deployment/resource-providers/mesos.md

 Mesos tasks in the Mesos cluster.
 Flink's binaries have to be installed on all Mesos workers for the above Marathon config to work.

+### Supported Hadoop versions

+Flink on Mesos is compiled against Hadoop 2.4.1, and all Hadoop versions >= 2.4.1 are supported, including Hadoop 3.x.

+For providing Flink with the required Hadoop dependencies, we recommend setting the `HADOOP_CLASSPATH` environment variable already introduced in the [Getting Started / Preparation](#preparation) section.

+If that is not possible, the dependencies can also be put into the `lib/` folder of Flink.

+Flink also offers pre-bundled Hadoop fat jars for placing them in the `lib/` folder, on the [Downloads / Additional Components]({{site.download_url}}#additional-components) section of the website.
+These pre-bundled fat jars are shaded to avoid dependency conflicts with common libraries.
+The Flink community is not testing the Mesos integration against these pre-bundled jars.

 ### Flink on Mesos Architecture

 The Flink on Mesos implementation consists of two components: The application master and the workers.